britishlibrary/idp-tei/README.md

 In this repo we store the complete set of TEI files extracted from the binary blobs, [Catalogue]XMLBlob and [Bibliography]XMLRecord.

-We also store copies of the various XSL stylesheets used within the 4D system for converting these to HTML.
+We also store copies of the various XSL stylsheets (version 1.0) used within the 4D system for converting these to HTML.